ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

      persistentCacheDirectory: '/var/lib/docker/volumes/'
    })
    ```
-   * persistentCacheDirectory: Absolute path to a directory which has read & write permission for the user.
+   * persistentCacheDirectory: Absolute path to a directory which has read and write permission for the user.
 The SDK will create a file - `AppConfiguration.json` in the specified directory, and it will be used as the persistent cache to store the App Configuration service information.

    When persistent cache is enabled, the SDK will keep the last known good configuration at the persistent cache.
-In the case of App Configuration server being unreachable, the latest configurations at the persistent cache is loaded to the application to continue working.
+In the case of App Configuration server being unreachable, the latest configurations in the persistent cache is loaded to the application to continue working.

    ### Offline options
    {: #ac-offline-node-sdk}